AlexJReid/blog/content/posts/local-api/index.md

     -hcl 'ports { grpc = 8502 }'
 ```

-The agent appears.
+The agent appears in Consul.

 ![Consul nodes with local addition showing](consul-local-node.png)

-> Consul's LAN gossip protocol, as its name would imply, is designed to run on low latency networks.
+> Note that Consul's LAN gossip protocol, as its name would imply, is not designed to run across the Internet.
 Running a local agent is a bad idea and a fix for this [is described later on](#lan-gossip-and-slow-networks).

 Our _service under development_ is the `message` service, which needs to be registered the local Consul agent.
 The configuration is largely the same as a deployed version of the service, only with different metadata.
 This is important as it means that we can isolate this instance of the service later on.